Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

 - air travel.

-The work is often related to government policies and initiatives, such as encouraging people to reduce their car use and take up walking, cycling or public transport.
+The work can be related to government policies and initiatives, such as encouraging people to reduce their car use and take up walking, cycling or public transport.

-Work can be carried out at different levels from local to international and may include tasks from initial ideas through to design, completion and reviews.
+Work can be carried out at local, national or international levels and may include working on projects from the initial idea through to design, completion and review.

 While the work can vary, in general as a transport planner you'll need to: